 Yes, an ascending triangle is generally considered a bullish pattern in technical analysis.

-The ascending triangle is formed when the price of an asset creates a series of higher lows while meeting resistance at a horizontal level.
 This pattern shows that buyers are becoming more active and are gradually increasing their demand for the asset, as evidenced by the higher lows.
 At the same time, sellers are still present and are keeping the price from breaking through the resistance level.

 Traders and analysts interpret this pattern as a potential signal that the buyers may soon break through the resistance level and drive the price higher, leading to a bullish trend.
 When the price finally breaks through the resistance level, traders may see it as a confirmation of the bullish trend and look for opportunities to buy the asset.